TritonDataCenter/smartos-live/src/fw/tools/fwrule/README.md

 and fix any warnings.
 Note that jsstyle will stop after the first file with an error, so you may need to run this multiple times while fixing.

+For non-trivial changes, please add a unit test that covers the functionality of the change.
+If this is a syntax change, update docs/rules.md.in and docs/examples.md.in accordingly.

 # Testing

+To run all tests:

     make test